RedisLabs/redislabs-docs/content/rc/security/database-security/passwords-users-roles.md

 ---
-Title: Passwords, Users, and Roles
+Title: Passwords, users, and roles
 description:
 weight: 10
 alwaysopen: false
 categories: ["RC"]
 ---

 All Redis Cloud databases require either [password-based authentication](#password-based-authentication) or [role-based access control](#role-based-access-control).
 Role-based access control allows you to define multiple users with fine-grained authorization features.

 To use role-based access control, you need a Redis Cloud database supporting version 6.0.0 and above.
 You can check your database's Redis version by navigating to the **View Database** screen...